Ready to find the perfect college degree?

 - healthcare law

 - health care risk management

 You also develop a solid business background through coursework in:

 - human resources administration

 At some colleges, healthcare administration students have the opportunity to specialize in preparation for work in a:

 - nursing home

 The Path to a Healthcare Management Role

 In addition to the high earning potential, healthcare managers and administrators enjoy a very positive job outlook.
 Healthcare is a rapidly growing field.
-Over a ten-year period, the BLS expects job opportunities for healthcare managers and administrators to increase by 23 percent, a faster than average rate.
+Over a 10-year period, the BLS expects job opportunities for healthcare managers and administrators to increase by 23 percent.